kokkos/kokkos-tools/README.md

 # Kokkos Tools

-Kokkos Tools provide a light-weight set of profiling and debugging utilities, which interface with instrumentation hooks built directly into the Kokkos runtime.
+Kokkos Tools provide a set of light-weight of profiling and debugging utilities, which interface with instrumentation hooks built directly into the Kokkos runtime.
 Compared to 3rd party tools these tools can provide much cleaner, context-specific information: in particular, they allow kernel-centric analysis and they use labels provided to Kokkos constructs (kernel launches and views).

 Under most circumstances, the profiling hooks are compiled into Kokkos executables by default assuming that the profiling hooks' version is compatible with the tools' version.
 No recompilation or changes to your build procedures are required.